Mydtlwn/pre2022/README.md

 #1341
-The sub-strains of BW.1 in question #1341 have great advantages, although the ad
+ #1341 have great advantages, although the ad